SeloSlav/hypercycle/README.md

 |-----------------------------------------------------------------------------|
 | Instagram: <a href="https://www.instagram.com/elgamiapp">@elgamiapp</a> |

-* <a href="https://play.google.com/store/apps/details?id=com.elgami.customizer&hl=en">Elgami - Custom Clothing</a> — An Android application for custom user-generated clothing design.
-The fashion line focuses primarily on patterned leggings.
+* <a href="https://play.google.com/store/apps/details?id=com.elgami.customizer&hl=en">Elgami - Custom Clothing</a> — Our own flapship application for demonstrating the Android app platform.
+Users can generate their own patterns, upload art or transfer photos to their favorite pair of leggings and more.

 ### 3.2 DroneSkinz®